see--/speech_recognition/README.md

 - Pseudo labeling: I used consistent samples from the test set to train new networks.
 Choosing them was based on a.) my three best models agree on this submission.
 I used this version at early stages of the competition. b.) using a probability threshold on the predicted softmax probabilities.
 Typically, using `pseudo_threshold=0.6` were the samples that our ensembled model predicted correctly.
 I also implemented a schedule for pseudo labels.
 That is: For the first 5 epochs you only use pseudo labels and then gradually mix in data from the training data set.
 Though, I didn't have time to run these experiments, so I kept a fixed ratio of training and pseudo data.

 - Test time augmentation (TTA): It is a simple way to get some boost.
 Just augment the samples, feed them multiple times and average the probabilities.
 I tried the following: time-shifting, increase/decrease the volume and time-stretching using `librosa.effects.time_stretch`.

-# 3.)
-Feature Selection
-I experimented with log mel features but eventually just used the raw waveform data.

-# 4.)
-Training Method
-- What training methods did you use?
-  - I used SGD and its variants: Adam, Nadam and RMSprop.
-RMSprop worked best for me.
-- Did you ensemble the models?
-  - I think this was the most important part.
-Our single models were all in the range of 86%-88% accuracy on the public leaderboard.
-Using an ensemble of these models got us to 90%.
-- If you did ensemble, how did you weight the different models?
-  - Mostly based on the single model performance and by leaderboard score.
-We even had a typo (wrong filename) which caused one model to have twice the weight it should have.
-We used this submission as our final (winning) submission.
-Actually, Ryan proposed better ensemble weights that yielded 0.91107 on the private leaderboard.

-# 5.)
-Interesting findings
-- What do you think set you apart from others in the competition?
-  - Ensembling the models and the heavy use of pseudo labeling.
-Using this approach, we could incrementally get a better model.

 # Appendix
 ##  A1.)
 Model Execution Time